Register to get access to free programming courses with interactive exercises

 li= user.name + ' ' + user.surname

-Several data are taken from the users object: the people variable gets the value, and the position variable gets the key.
-Pay attention to the order of the variables: first the data and then the key.
+We take several pieces of data from the users object: the people variable gets the value, and the position variable gets the key.
+Pay attention to the order of the variables: the data first and then the key.

-This example uses a nested loop.
-This practice is standard for traversing big data.
+This example uses a nested loop which is standard for traversing big data.
 The first iteration in the top loop pulls the following data:

 const people = [